Battle of Bint Jbeil: Operation Webs of Steel 2 (23–29 July)

 The battalion did not break but the fighting changed drastically from an offensive military operation to a rescue mission.
 The IDF sent in reinforcements to provide covering fire while the casualties were evacuated.
 The troops that arrived as reinforcements suffered lower casualties compared to the first wave.
-Soldiers often risked their lives not only to save the wounded, but to recover the dead and prevent Hezbollah soldiers from reaching their bodies.
+Soldiers often risked their lives not only to save the wounded, but to recover the dead and prevent Hezbollah fighters from reaching their bodies.
 Combat continued for several hours, and was often conducted at point-blank range.
-The wounded were carried three kilometers to a place where helicopters could land under the protection of smoke grenades and heavy artillery fire, and soldiers often simultaneously shot at enemy soldiers while carrying stretchers.
+The wounded were carried three kilometers to a place where helicopters could land under the protection of smoke grenades and heavy artillery fire, and soldiers often simultaneously shot at enemy fighters while carrying stretchers.
 Finally, Israeli Air Force Blackhawk helicopters managed to land under heavy fire and fly the wounded to Rambam Medical Center in Haifa.
 The commanders decided not to risk pilots to evacuate the dead; they were carried out under cover of darkness by a company from the Golani Brigade's 12th Battalion."

-After evacuating their dead and wounded, the Israelis withdrew from its positions in Aynata, claiming to have "completed operations".
+After evacuating their dead and wounded, the Israelis withdrew from their positions in Aynata, claiming to have "completed operations".

 The 51st battalion suffered 8 dead, including three officers, and 22 wounded in the fighting in Aynata.
 The 12th battalion had another five wounded.
 On the same day an anti-tank missile fired from Bint Jbeil, hit a paratrooper position in nearby Maroun al-Ras and one officer was killed and three soldiers were wounded.
 Hezbollah also suffered casualties in the battle.
-The IDF released widely different estimates of the number of Hezbollah killed in the battle, from 15 or "at least 20" to "at least 40" or "close to 50" The Lebanese daily as-Safir, which was sympathetic to Hezbollah, wrote a year later that only four Hezbollah soldiers died in the clash in the olive grove, and named them as Amir Fadlallah, Ali as-Sayid, Mahmoud Khanafir and Atif al-Mousawi.
+The IDF released widely different estimates of the number of Hezbollah killed in the battle, from 15 or "at least 20" to "at least 40" or "close to 50" The Lebanese daily as-Safir, which was sympathetic to Hezbollah, wrote a year later that only four Hezbollah fighters died in the clash in the olive grove, and named them as Amir Fadlallah, Ali as-Sayid, Mahmoud Khanafir and Atif al-Mousawi.

 The following night Israeli paratroopers infiltrated Bint Jbeil from the west and took up positions in a number of large villas in the Talat Mas’ud neighborhood overlooking the town.
 Sporadic clashes continued over the next days.

 The IDF claimed that the paratroopers took part in a major engagement on 29 July.
-According to the commander of the paratroopers, the fighting began when two Hezbollah soldiers were killed while approaching a building occupied by the paratroopers.
+According to the commander of the paratroopers, the fighting began when two Hezbollah fighters were killed while approaching a building occupied by the paratroopers.
 Then, at least seven Hezbollah cells attacked the soldiers, employing anti-tank rockets and RPGs.
 The paratroopers repulsed the attack, and received air support during the battle.
 The paratrooper commander claimed that "our forces were well prepared and gunned down cell after cell.
 We saw them falling".
-The IDF claimed that 20 or 26 Hezbollah soldiers were killed, and put its own casualties at 6 wounded, one of them seriously.
+The IDF claimed that 20 or 26 Hezbollah fighters were killed, and put its own casualties at 6 wounded, one of them seriously.